 - 1. Why didn't the doctor actually measure the range of motion suggested by the Guide? - 2.
 Why didn't he measure the client's bulk to see if there was atrophy which was present a number of years ago? - 3.
-Why didn't he admit the prior findings consistent with CRPS/RSD in reports of other doctors? - 4.
-Why didn't he measure her temperature using a laser thermometer before claiming it was normal? - 5.
-How does the fact that Ms. Jones didn't get up and move around while he was taking her history for an hour and 20 minutes equate to the individual being capable of working an entire eight-hour day? - 6.
-Why does the doctor blame her condition on a psychological condition for which he did not inquire, is not trained to opine and then fail to send her out for a proper psychological examination?
-That is like concluding someone has Leukemia but knowing nothing about it, doing no blood work and not referring the patient to a specialist.
+How does the fact that Ms. Jones didn't get up and move around while he was taking her history for an hour and 20 minutes equate to the individual being capable of working an entire eight-hour day?

 In conclusion, there is overwhelming evidence of Dr. Finn's neglect of very simple clinical tests, such as temperature, grip strength, or measurement for symmetry, as well as his own reflex results.
 He also neglected to incorporate the potential adverse effects of the medications Ms. Jones was taking on her cognitive ability to do work.
 To wholeheartedly endorse symptom magnification in the face of so much contradictory (or at least contributory) data and medication information suggests bias on Dr. Finn's part, and raises questions concerning his impartiality.
-Overall, I believe his data and conclusions are suspect and invalid for the many reasons cited above and suggest you have these addressed with her treating doctor.
+Overall, I believe his data and conclusions are suspect and invalid for the many reasons cited above, and constitute multiple fatal flaws.